NASWD/RecipeConversion/README.md

-# RecipeConvert
+# RecipeConversion

 ## Overview

-RecipeConvert is an app designed to convert manually created dispensing recipes into a format compatible with FluidMove.
+RecipeConversion is an app designed to convert manually created dispensing recipes into a format compatible with FluidMove.
 Users input configuration files with coordinates for dispensing, and the app automatically converts them into the required format for seamless execution by FluidMove.

 ## Features